Adding annotations in Swift with PDFKit vs. Nutrient

 document.add(annotations: [freeTextAnnotation], options: nil)

-At first glance, there isn’t much difference between the above and what PDFKit does, except we can initialize our free text annotation with our contents, while PDFKit lets us initialize it with the bounding box.
-The background color for our free text annotation defaults to .clear, so there aren’t any changes to make there.
-To control on which page of the document the annotation is added, we can set the pageIndex property.
+At first glance, there isn’t much difference between the above and what PDFKit does, except that you can initialize your free text annotation with your contents, while PDFKit lets you initialize it with the bounding box.
+The background color for your free text annotation defaults to .clear, so there aren’t any changes to make there.
+To control on which page of the document the annotation is added, you can set the pageIndex property.
 This defaults to 0, which is the first page of the document.
-We also can’t edit the free text annotation in PDFKit, while we have a UI for that in PSPDFKit.
+You also can’t edit the free text annotation in PDFKit, while there’s UI for that in Nutrient.
 All in all, the setup is similar, with only minor differences.

-Let’s continue by creating an ink annotation.
-It’s one of the most basic annotation types and also very common.
+Continue by creating an ink annotation.
+It’s one of the most basic annotation types, and it’s also very common.
 In fact, it’s probably the single most flexible annotation type, as it can be used to take notes, circle specific parts of a page, and even highlight text.

 // Create a line for the ink annotation.